Joss Lynam

-Joss Lynam (born as James Perry O’Flaherty Lynam; 29 June 1924 – 9 January 2011) was an Irish civil engineer who was well known as a mountaineer, hillwalker, orienteer, writer and sports administrator.
+Joss Lynam (born as James Perry O’Flaherty Lynam; 29 June 1924 – 9 January 2011) was an Irish civil engineer who was known as a mountaineer, hillwalker, orienteer, writer and sports administrator.
 He was one of Ireland's most influential figures in outdoor activities.

 Early life

 Lynam was born in London to Irish parents Edward and Martha (née Perry).
-Lynam and his older sister; Biddy, were both raised in London where his father worked as curator of maps in the British Museum.
-This is where Lynam was first introduced to orienteering and cartography.
-The family would frequently return to the West coast of Ireland to holiday because the parents were Galway natives.
+Lynam and his older sister Biddy were both raised in London, where his father worked as curator of maps in the British Museum.
+This is where Lynam was first introduced to cartography.
+The family would frequently return to the West coast of Ireland for holidays.
 Here, Lynam found his love for mountaineering, and climbed his first mountain - Knocknarea, County Sligo - with his aunt.

 At 18, Lynam joined the British army and trained as an officer.
 He was deployed to India in 1944 under the Corps of Royal Engineers where he spent the remainder of World War II.
-While there, he participated in his first, of many, Himalayan expeditions, climbing Kolahoi Peak.
-When Lynam returned in 1947, he immediately moved to Dublin and enrolled in Trinity College Dublin, after encouragement from his parents, where he began to study engineering.
-Lynam graduated and received his degree with Upper Second Class (2.1) Honours.
+While there, he participated in the first of his many Himalayan expeditions, climbing Kolahoi Peak.
+Lynam returned to the UK in 1947, and the following year he moved to Dublin and enrolled in Trinity College Dublin to study engineering.
+He graduated in 1951.

 Biography

-Lynam was a civil engineer by profession but devoted most of his life developing the sport of mountaineering in Ireland.
+Lynam was a civil engineer by profession but devoted most of his life to mountaineering.
 He climbed extensively in Ireland, Britain, the Alps and in India.
-He was leader, or deputy leader, of expeditions to Greenland, the Andes, Kashmir, Tien Shan, Garhwal, Tibet and India, including the 1987 expedition to Changtse, that was the forerunner to the successful first Irish ascent of Everest in 1993.
+He was leader, or deputy leader, of expeditions to Greenland, the Andes, Kashmir, Tien Shan, Garhwal, Tibet and India, including the 1987 expedition to Changtse, which was the forerunner to the successful first Irish ascent of Everest in 1993.